sorrowscry86/gemini-desktop/CONTRIBUTING.md

 If you have any questions about contributing, please open an issue or reach out to the maintainers.

-Thank you for contributing to Gemini Desktop!
+Thank you for contributing to Forbidden Library!